Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 Casts and Splints Help Broken Bones Heal

 Casts and splints will help hold the broken bones in place during the healing period.
-After new hard bone forms within around 3–6 weeks, doctors usually remove the cast or splint.
+After the new hard bone forms within around 3–6 weeks, doctors usually remove the cast or splint.
 Considering the type and location of the fractured bone, our doctors may recommend various treatments:

 Traditional cast